 Choose a delivery address where someone will be available to accept the package so it doesn't sit outside in the heat.
 Tip: If the box feels warm, open immediately to expose your sweets to cooler indoor air.
 If chocolate has softened at all, give it a chance to firm up again before handling further.

-Option II: DIY - select your own Shipping & Cold Box/Packs
+Option II: Select Your Own Shipping & Add Cold Box/Packs

 Follow these four steps to protect your candy: